 • Date of expiration of the said role

-In case no individual exercises such control over the institution, the company can register someone to hold such a post.
+In the event that no individual exercises such control over the institution, the company can register someone to hold such a post.
 Usually, companies will manage or appoint people in senior management roles to such a position.
 However, if the company enjoys disclosure benefits, they do not have to publicize their records.